edcrewe/saas-interview-challenge1/python/fr-helm-celery/README.rst

 Click on the task id to get the returned result or exception from running a particular task.

-The Monitor tab provides live graphs of the load on Celery (if sufficient tasks are being pumped into the system)
+The Monitor tab provides live graphs of the load on Celery - you need to pump in a few tasks to catch them as they go by!

 Develop
 -------